Nonhuman Primate Tissue Bank Handbook

 NIA provides the health information as given by the donor site and cannot guarantee other aspects of the health status not explicitly stated in the Vital Statistics Information Sheet.
 Concerns about the specific health status of donor animals should be indicated on the order form.

 Order Form available in accessible MS Word (40K)

 Orders must be placed through NIA by e-mail and must be submitted on the NIA Nonhuman Primate Tissue Bank Order Form.
 All information requested on the order form must be provided.

 Primates harbor a number of known pathogens that pose serious health risks to humans, and it is unlikely that all potential human pathogens harbored by primates have been identified.
 Any person handling this material should review: The National Institutes of Health/Centers for Disease Control and Prevention, "Biosafety in Microbiological and Biomedical Research Laboratories”, published by NIH/CDC of the US DHHS and available from the Superintendent of Documents.
 Frozen nonhuman primate samples MUST be handled, at a minimum, at Biosafety Level 2.
 People with compromised immune systems may be at increased risk.
 Although several primate pathogens can cause serious human disease, of particular concern is Macacine herpes virus 1 (formerly “Herpes B virus”).
 Since it can be present in clinically normal macaques, Macacine herpes virus is present in most macaque colonies and this virus is known to cause a potentially fatal disease in humans.

 Note: If there are problems with the order status, the BRB Order Desk must be contacted within 24 hours of order receipt.
-Replacements or credits will only be provided for incorrectly filled orders or orders lost due to shipping problems.
+Replacements will only be provided for incorrectly filled orders or orders lost due to shipping problems.